node-lightning/node-lightning/docs/OpenChannel.md

 ## 45. Disconnect

 At this point we must remember the channel, so upon disconnect we transition to a state that allows us to maintain our understanding of the channel.

+# Subroutines

+## createOpenChannelMessage

+Construct and return `open_channel` message based on rules in [BOLT 2](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md#the-open_channel-message).

+1. Must set `chain_hash` to the appropriate value for the the chain the node wishes to create the channel on.
+This value is usually the genesis block in internal byte order of the block hash (little-endian).
+1. Must construct a `temporary_channel_id` that is unique to other channel ids with the same peer using the `createTempChannelId` subroutine.
+1. Should set the `feerate_per_kw` to at least a rate that would get the transaction immediately included in a block by calling `obtainDesiredFeeratePerKw`.
+1. Must validate the `funding_satoshis` is available in the wallet by calling `checkWalletHasFunds` subroutine.
+1. Must validate that `funding_satoshis` is is less than 2^24 when `option_channel_support_large_channels` has not been negotiated.
+1. Must validate that the `funding_satoshis` is sufficient for full fee payment of the initial commitment transaction.
+This should be `724 * feerate_per_kw / 1000`.
+1. Must set `push_msat` <= 1000 \* `funding_satoshi`.
+1. Must set `dust_limit_satoshis` \>= 354 satoshis as calculated from [BOLT 3](https://github.com/lightning/bolts/blob/93909f67f6a48ee3f155a6224c182e612dd5f187/03-transactions.md#per-commitment-secret-requirements).
+1. Should set `dust_limit_satoshis` to a value sufficient to propagate transactions is sufficient to propagate transactions by checking with the Bitcoin node using `obtainNodeDustLimit` subroutine.
+1. Must set `channel_reserve_balance` for use by the opposite node.
+1. Must set `channel_reserve_balance` >= sent `dust_limit_satoshis` value.
+1. Must ensure that at least one of `to_local` and `to_remote` outputs is > `channel_reserve_balance`.
+1. Should set `to_self_delay` to a value in blocks it wishes to delay the peer's access to its funds in the event it broadcasts its version of the commitment transaction.
+1. Should set `htlc_mimimum_msat` to the minimum value HTLC it is willing to accept from the peer
+1. Should set `max_acccepted_htlcs` to the maximum value of HTLCs it is will to accept from the peer.
+1. Must set `max_accepted_htlcs` <= 483
+1. Should set `max_htlc_value_in_flight_msat` to the maximum millisatoshi value your are willing to allow for all HTLCs that are outstanding (both offerred and accepted).
+1. Must create a `funding_pubkey` that is a valid point using the `createFundingSecret` subroutine.
+1. Must construct unique and unguessable secrets and generate valid public keys for `payment_basepoint_`, `_delayed_payment_basepoint_`, `_htlc_basepoint` and `_revocation_basepoint_` by calling the `createBasePointSecrets`.
+1. Must obtain a unique and unguessable seed using `createCommitmentSeed` subroutine.
+1. Must generate `first_per_commitment_point` based on [generation algorithm in BOLT 3](https://github.com/lightning/bolts/blob/93909f67f6a48ee3f155a6224c182e612dd5f187/03-transactions.md#per-commitment-secret-requirements) using the `createPerCommitmentSecret`.

+**Notes:**
+Does not include notes for `option_support_large_channel`, `option_upfront_shutdown_script` or `option_channel_type`.

+## createTempChannelId

+Construct a 32-byte temporary channel identifier that is unique to the channel and peer.

+## obtainDesiredFeeRatePerKw

+Obtains a `feerate_per_kw` that will ensure a transaction will be immediately included in a block.
+This method may use an external wallet's knowledge of fee rates to determine the optimal value.

+## checkWalletHasFunds

+Verify with the wallet that sufficient funds are available for spending.

+## createFundingSecret

+Calls the wallet to obtain a new secret whose pubkey will be used in the funding transaction.

+## createBasePointSecrets

+Calls the wallet to obtain new basepoint secrets for `payment_basepoint_`, `_delayed_payment_basepoint_`, `_htlc_basepoint` and `_revocation_basepoint_`.

+## createCommitmentSeed

+Calls the wallet to obtain an unguessabele seed for use in the per-commitment secret.

+## createPerCommitmentSecret

+Creates the per-commitment secret from the seed and the commitment number.

+## obtainNodeDustLimit

+Returns the configured dust limit for the Bitcoin node backing the Lightning instance.

+## sendMessage

+Sends a message to a peer over the wire.